olsonjeffery/dualpower/README.md

   - FIXME Add LibreWolf config/profiles into install
   - It is configured, when launched, to start the Profile Manager dialog
   - Two profiles are installed and configured by default: `persistent` & `scratch`
-  - `persistent` is a profile that preserves cookies, history, etc across browser restarts; All previous tabs are restored upon startup
+  - UNIMPLEMENTED: `persistent` is a profile that preserves cookies, history, etc across browser restarts; All previous tabs are restored upon startup
-  - `scratch` does not preserve cookies, history, etc across browser restarts; All previous tabs are restored upon startup
+  - UNIMPLEMENTED: `scratch` does not preserve cookies, history, etc across browser restarts; All previous tabs are restored upon startup

 ### Post-Install concerns

 #### GPU/Graphics

-- If you have an AMD GPU, you will want to look into installing your drivers: `vulkan-radeon`, etc; probably should install Steam or w/e as well to test that it's working
+- If you have an AMD GPU, you will want to look into installing your drivers:
+`vulkan-radeon`, etc; probably should install Steam or w/e as well to test that it's working

 [1]: https://forum.endeavouros.com/t/guide-how-to-install-and-configure-endeavouros-for-bootable-btrfs-snapshots-using-limine-and-limine-snapper-sync/69742
 [2]: https://github.com/basecamp/Omarchy